European-XFEL/Karabo/CONTRIBUTING.md

 C++ Standard
 ============

-C++14 usage is supported for framework code.
-However, to support legacy packages, the C++ headers of Karabo currently do not use any C++14 features and allow a package (e.g. a device) to be compiled using the C++11 standard.
+Since Karabo 2.20, C++17 usage is supported for framework code.
-It is however discouraged to build Karabo C++ Packages using the C++11 standard.
+Any depending packages should follow and upgrade to C++17 since it cannot be guaranteed that C++17 features are avoided in framework header files.

 Additionally, the following guidelines are suggested: